What’s the difference between Urgent Care and Emergency Room Services? Find out here.

 |Out-of-Network: $300 Visit Fee per Visit|

-Please note, if the Member is at the Hospital for 24 hours or more, ER will be considered a Hospitalization and the Visit Fee will apply to the Member’s ISA.
+Please Note: if the Member is at the Hospital for 24 hours or more, ER will be considered a Hospitalization, and the Visit Fee will apply to the Member’s ISA.
+For the Classic, Thrive, and Catastrophic Programs, Ambulance—land, air, water transportation—for medically necessary Emergency Services to the nearest Medical Facility, or medical transportation between Facilities; when medically necessary, are Eligible for Sharing after the Member’s ISA is met, up to a Maximum Sharing of $10,000 per Emergency Medical Event.

 Enroll in OneShare’s Complete Program and start receiving the most comprehensive health cost-sharing features!